openstack-charmers/openstack-bundles/stable/openstack-base/README.md

   memory).
 Juju [constraints][juju-constraints-controller] can be used to target this smaller system at controller-creation time.

+## Cloud topology

+The cloud topology consists of:

+- 1 node for Neutron Gateway and Ceph, with RabbitMQ and MySQL under LXD containers.
+- 3 nodes for Nova Compute and Ceph, with Keystone, Glance, Neutron, Nova Cloud Controller, Ceph RADOS Gateway, Cinder, and Horizon under LXD containers.

+All physical servers (not LXD containers) will also have NTP installed.

 ## Download the bundle

 Modifications will typically need to be made to this bundle for it to work in